cszhangtao/cszhangtao.github.io/_pages/about.md

   - /about/
 ---

 Dr. Tao Zhang is an Associate Professor at the School of Computer Science and Engineering, [Macau University of Science and Technology (MUST)](https://www.must.edu.mo/en), Macau SAR.
-He received his Ph.D. degree from the Department of Computer Science and Engineering at the University of Seoul, under the supervision of Prof. Byungjeong Lee.
-After that, he spent one year at the [Hong Kong Polytechnic University](https://www.polyu.edu.hk/en/) as a Postdoctoral Research Fellow advised by [Prof. Xiapu Luo](https://www4.comp.polyu.edu.hk/~csxluo/).
+He received his Ph.D. from the Department of Computer Science and Engineering at the University of Seoul, under the supervision of Prof. Byungjeong Lee.
+After that, he spent one year at the [Hong Kong Polytechnic University](https://www.polyu.edu.hk/en/) as a Postdoctoral Research Fellow, as advised by [Prof. Xiapu Luo](https://www4.comp.polyu.edu.hk/~csxluo/).
 He received his B.S. in Automation and M.Eng in Software Engineering from Northeastern University, China.

 Tao is a senior member of ACM and IEEE.
 He served as the General Chair of SANER 2023 and the Program Co-Chair of Internetware 2024.
 He is currently serving as an Associate Editor for IEEE Transactions on Software Engineering (TSE) and Journal of Systems and Software (JSS).